What are some of the most important things you’ll need to know for IVD clinical trials? Continue reading to learn more.

 Unlike in the US, regulatory agencies in the EU (including notified bodies) do not provide guidance on trial design.
 However, for companion diagnostics there is the possibility for a pre-submission meeting with the European Medicines Agency (EMA) to align on timelines, which is particularly important in co-development scenarios.

-Manufacturers should also be transparent with regulatory agencies regarding any issues that arise during the IVD clinical trials, such as adverse events or protocol deviations, including substantial modifications.
+Manufacturers should also be transparent with regulatory agencies regarding any issues that arise during the IVDR Clinical Performance Study, such as adverse events or protocol deviations, including substantial modifications.

 5. Include Biostatistics